lokkelvin2/sysadmin/README.md

 - `HKCU` is for current user installations
 - `Wow6432Node` is for 32bit apps running on 64bit windows
 - Portable apps should not write to registry and so will not show up in these lists
+- HKCU displays only 1 user.
+If there are multiple user accounts, rerun it for all users in HKEY_USERS.

 ### 32 bit windows
 ```powershell